awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

    Your **Wind Speed** visualization should look similar to the following screenshot\.
 ![\[A "Wind Speed" visualization that contains four demo wind turbine assets' wind speeds.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-add-all-wind-speeds-console.png)

-1. Repeat steps 6 and 7 for the wind turbines' **Torque \(KiloNewton Meter\)** properties to create a visualization for wind turbine torque\.
-Create this visualization in the space below the **Total Average Power** visualization\.
+1. Repeat steps 4 and 5 for the wind turbines' **Torque \(KiloNewton Meter\)** properties to create a visualization for wind turbine torque\.

 1. Choose the visualization type icon for the **Torque \(KiloNewton Meter\)** visualization, and then choose the bar chart icon\.
 ![\[A "Torque (KiloNewton Meter)" visualization with the visualization type and bar chart icons highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-change-torque-visualization-type-console.png)

-1. Repeat steps 6 and 7 for the wind turbines' **Wind Direction** properties to create a visualization for wind direction\.
-Create this visualization in the space below the **Wind Speed** visualization\.
+1. Repeat steps 4 and 5 for the wind turbines' **Wind Direction** properties to create a visualization for wind direction\.

 1. Choose the visualization type icon for the **Wind Direction** visualization, and then choose the KPI chart icon \(**30%**\)\.
 ![\[A "Wind Direction" visualization with the visualization type and KPI chart icons highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-change-wind-direction-visualization-type-console.png)

 1. \(Optional\) Make other changes to each visualization's title, legend titles, type, size, and location as needed\.

-1. Choose **Done** in the upper right to save your dashboard\.
+1. Choose **Save dashboard** in the upper right to save your dashboard\.

    Your dashboard should look similar to the following screenshot\.
 ![\[A complete wind farm dashboard.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/wind-farm-dashboard-console.png)